rewe-digital/katana/README.md

 By default injection is performed lazily with the `inject()` delegate.
 Dependencies can also be injected immediately with `injectNow()`.
 Latter should rarely be used!

 Components can depend on other components.
-In this case the current component combines it's own dependency declarations with those from the parent components.
+In this case the current component combines its own dependency declarations with those from the parent components.
 Parent components should always have a scope (lifetime) which is equal or greater than the current component or else memory leaks could be introduced.
 Imagine a component `A` and a component `B`.
 Component `A` declares `B` as a dependent component. `B` should be released but if `A` has a greater scope and is still